Loss of Emotional Safety in Relationships: When Love Is Still There, But “Safe” Stops Being the Default

 Stress will happen.
 The difference is whether you fight each other or fight the problem together.

-- Hand-hold, hug, forehead touch — something consistent.
+Hand-hold, hug, forehead touch — something simple and consistent.

 When Professional Support Makes the Fastest Difference